code-workshop-kit/site/pages/news/cwk-v2/index.md

 npm init code-workshop-kit
 ```

-Is all you have to do now as a host to create a new workshop using code-workshop-kit.
+This is all you have to do now as a host to create a new workshop using code-workshop-kit.

 You will be presented with the following menu:

 ![scaffolder menu image](../../../assets/images/cwk-v2/generator.png)

-As you can see, I already created a bunch of templates for workshops that I tend to give.
+As you can see, I already created a bunch of templates for workshops that I tend to give myself.

 ```js
 class JorenComponent extends HTMLElement {